clab/rnng/README.md

 # Recurrent Neural Network Grammars
-Code for the Recurrent Neural Network Grammars paper (NAACL 2016), by Chris Dyer, Adhiguna Kuncoro, Miguel Ballesteros, and Noah A. Smith.
+Code for the [Recurrent Neural Network Grammars](https://arxiv.org/abs/1602.07776) paper (NAACL 2016), by Chris Dyer, Adhiguna Kuncoro, Miguel Ballesteros, and Noah A. Smith, after the Corrigendum.
 The code is written in C++.

+# Citation
+@inproceedings{dyer-rnng:16,
+ author = {Chris Dyer and Adhiguna Kuncoro and Miguel Ballesteros and Noah A. Smith}, title = {Recurrent Neural Network Grammars}, booktitle = {Proc. of NAACL}, year = {2016},
+}

 # Prerequisites
  * A C++ compiler supporting the [C++11 language standard](https://en.wikipedia.org/wiki/C%2B%2B11)